 You can create inexpensive sensory play activities using DIY materials like rice, beans, or pasta for sensory bins.
 Fill a container with these materials, adding small toys or tools for exploration.
 You might also make homemade slime, playdough, or use everyday household items like sponges and fabric scraps.
 These activities stimulate senses and are budget-friendly, making sensory play accessible and fun without spending much money.

-Interactive and Calming Toys: our tactile sensory toys are novel items to keep people calm, relaxed and focused;…
+Interactive and Calming Sensory Play: these sensory mat are a way to keep you calm, relaxed and focused,…

 As an affiliate, we earn on qualifying purchases.